ybyzek/theniledev-examples/webapp/README.md

 ## Overview

-This examples uses [Next.js](https://nextjs.org/) to create a frontend for a SaaS appliation integrated with [Nile](https://thenile.dev/).
+This examples uses [Next.js](https://nextjs.org/) to create a frontend for a SaaS application integrated with [Nile](https://thenile.dev/).
 The app is completely self-serve, allowing end users to sign up on their own, create their own organization, and manage their own instances.

 ## Setup

+To run these examples, you need to access to Nile.
+Please [reach out](https://www.thenile.dev) for more information.

 1. Create certificates for your local machine and accept them.
 The Nile backend will only serve cookies to `\*.thenile.dev` domains, which is required for login